Std1o/Lilith-AppStatesManager/README.md

 }
 ```
 ## Usage
-### Create your states
+### OperationState generation
 > [!NOTE]
-> @FunctionalityState is a exclusively informational annotation, it does not carry any functionality
+> To generate the OperationState, you need to create at least one functionality state marked with an annotation.
 >
+> Functionality state is a state that you create in your Use Cases if the OperationState states are not enough for you or if the state must be long-term.
+>
+> If you don't need your functionality state yet, you can write it and delete it as soon as a useful one appears.
+>
+> ```Kotlin
-> @OperationState is used for code generation
+> @OperationState
+> sealed interface OperationStateTrigger<out R>
+> ```

-To create your OperationState just create something like this:
+To create your own functionality state with access to the base operations states (Success, Error, Loading,  Empty204, NoState) just create something like this:
 ```Kotlin
 @OperationState
 sealed interface YourOperationState<out R> {